 Whereas if you're trying to do searches in house or through your informal network, and you think you're going to fill an executive role in a month, you might find yourself very frustrated.
 I’ve even seen searches take up to a year and they are very painful for everyone involved.
 When that happens, it’s often highly correlated to the fit with the founder or CEO.
 It goes back to the vibe and the connection with that individual.

-I have a fairly strong opinion on this, though there are many talent acquisition leaders that might disagree with me, if you have the money and you're early-stage trying to get your leadership in place, use an agency.
+I have a fairly strong opinion on this, though there are many talent acquisition leaders that might disagree with me, if you have the money and you're early-stage trying to get your C-suite in place, use an agency.
 The pros far outweigh the cons.
 You choke on the cost a little because this is one of the more expensive things you can do, but if they land you a great executive, the ROI is going to more than pay for itself.
 Compare that to the amount of opportunity cost to losing the time that goes with it.

 The other piece is they can white-glove the experience.
 A lot of times early-stage companies are just not sophisticated enough.
 If the candidate has a bad experience, you're not going to land them anyway.
 The agency is going to treat these candidates the right way; they're going to represent your company, which is good for your brand.

 Once the company gets to a certain size, say you’re 500 employees and still high growth, aiming for 1,000, think about building out internal executive search capabilities.
 Because at that point, the ROI makes a lot more sense to bring it in house.
 You’ll know the culture and save thousands of dollars in agency fees.

 Have you ever had to replace the CEO in any of the roles that you've been in, and if so, how was that different from a traditional executive search?